 This warm vision of community shopping is long gone and the high streets have changed beyond all recognition in the intermediary years

 Lockdown saw all non-essential shops and businesses offering face-to-face services closed for at least three months.
 While certain retailers and businesses benefited – the grocery trade, bicycle shops, and those offering or introducing delivery services – the grand majority had to close their doors and wait.
-Their income disappeared as their costs continued, and while the furlough scheme and the business rate holiday have helped many, there have been notable cracks in these offerings leaving some with no
+Their income disappeared as their costs continued, and while the furlough scheme and the business rate holiday have helped many, there have been notable cracks in these offerings leaving some with no support at all.

 Unlike other sectors, our non-food high street retailers were vulnerable way before the virus struck.
 Christmas sales have been declining for years and shop owners have been dealing with rising rents, business rates and minimum wage rates, as well as losing much of their regular trade over the years to online retailers, who have much lower property costs and are therefore much more resilient.
 Spring stock was ready, but didn’t make it into stores, but the costs were still there.
 Online retailers on the other hand have benefited significantly, and the shifts in shopping habits driven by a population based at home are likely to reshape consumer habits in the long term way more quickly than economists predicted.